What we learned (and can share) from passing our SOC 2 Type II audit

 Unfortunately, if you are requesting a SOC 2 report from Tailscale today, our process still isn’t great.
 Whether you’re a new or existing customer, you can contact our sales team, who will ask you to sign an NDA and then share the report.
 It’s manual.
 It sucks (and we know it), so please be nice.

 Following great examples from CircleCI, Vercel, and Notion, what we’ve done is make as much information publicly available about our security controls as we can.
 You can find information about our security controls and answers to common questions on our Security page (including the aforementioned security policies).
 As for the SOC 2 report itself, we’re working on removing the need for a separate NDA, or automating an NDA flow, and we’re hoping to make the report available on our website to logged-in users in order to limit manual requests to only prospects who don’t yet have a Tailscale account.
 (Again, please don’t email us about your solution.)

 Update: Since 2023-01-12, existing customers don’t need a separate NDA to get our SOC 2 report — it’s covered by Tailscale’s Terms of Service.
 Prospective customers will still need to sign an NDA.
-Download the report from our compliance page.
+Download the report from our legal page.